 6.6.4 DUE PROCESS: The responsibility for administering discipline at Mesalands Community College rests with the Vice President of Student Affairs.
 The Vice President of Student Affairs is responsible for investigating all complaints of misconduct.
 When a student is suspected of an infraction of College regulations, he/she will be given due process.
-The infraction includes the possibility of suspension or expulsion, the student will be notified in writing of the student's suspected commission of an infraction and the College will afford the student an opportunity to meet with the Vice-President of Student Affairs or his designee in order to respond to the complaint regarding allegations underlying the suspected infraction.
-At this time Mesalands Community College does not allow legal counsel to attend any proceedings.
-Recording devices are also not allowed during any proceedings.
+If the infraction includes the possibility of suspension or expulsion, the student will be notified in writing of the student's suspected commission of an infraction and the College will afford the student an opportunity to meet with the Vice President of Student Affairs or his/her designee in order to respond to the complaint regarding allegations underlying the suspected infraction.